What is Vendor Management?

 • Competitive leverage from alternative solutions

-Objective: Safely terminate vendor relationships while protecting organizational interests.
+Objective: Safely terminate the relationship while protecting organisational interests.

 Key activities: